aloksingh72/Frontend/HTML/readme.md

 # Cell spacing

 in html we have 2 ways to span the cells
-1. Rowspan:- Rowspan is an attribute used to span the cells on row basis 2.Colspan:- Rowspan is an attribute used to span the cells on column basis.
+1. Rowspan:- Rowspan is an attribute used to span(extends) the cells on row basis 2.Colspan:- Rowspan is an attribute used to span(extends) the cells on column basis.

 # Attributes of table tag